niklasmh/web-listener/README.md

 ### Local setup

-- Host a file like [`listener.example.md`](./listener.example.md) (can also be json) somewhere (e.g. gist or own server)
+- Create a file like [`listener.example.md`](./listener.example.md) in the root folder.
+Lets call it: `listener.some-product.md`
-- Add hosting url to a file called: `listeners.txt`
+- Add `listener.some-product.md` to a file called: `listeners.txt` (see [`listeners.example.txt`](./listeners.example.txt))
 - `npm start`

 ### GitHub Actions setup

 - Add these environment variables as Action secrets: `LISTENERS_URL`, `SLACK_TOKEN`, `USERS`.
 - `LISTENERS_URL` should point to a file on the internet that contains a list of URLs to the listeners.
+GitHub gists are perfect for this.
 - Remember to allow GitHub Actions on the repository.

 ### File reference for web-listeners